bernd-wechner/Degoo/README.md

 * Requires Python 3.9
 * Requires the python packages in requirements.txt, install them with `pip install -r requirements.txt`

-* The core of it is all implemented in three files currenly:
+* The core of it is all implemented in three files currently:
     * `degoo/API.py` which defines the basic Python API
     * `degoo/util.py` which defines the functions for a CLI
-    * `commands.py` which implements a command line tool (that is sesnitive to its name)
+    * `commands.py` which implements a command line tool (that is sensitive to its name)

 * To build the command line tools there:
     * `build.py` - which just creates a pile of links to `commands.py` named as a command line tools.
 That's a dirty trick of sorts I used to give me a pile of CLI commands to work with so I can write bash scripts etc.

-* There's no system installer yet, it's all working in the lcoal dir as I work on it.
+* There's no system installer yet, it's all working in the local dir as I work on it.
 I haven't yet put this to use as a serious backup strategy and am working on some areas to get there (slowly, when time permits)

 * If you want to debug, personally I can't recommend Eclipse+PyDev more highly, that's what I use.
 PyCharm is popular but freemium; it might be easier to get started with.